 If you see a red screen and hear a negative beep, your card has not been accepted for travel and you will need to find another way to pay for your journey.
 Our driver will not know why your card or device has not been accepted as there are many reasons for this:

-If your card has been denied for travel and a balance is outstanding, please complete your details below in order to re-enable your card or device.
+If your card has been denied for travel and a balance is outstanding, please complete your details below in order to find out how to re-enable your card or device

 No, you can only use one contactless card or device per tap, per journey, per customer.